MontiCore/montiarc/docs/Reference/Concepts/Expressions/Streams.md

 <!-- (c) https://github.com/MontiCore/monticore -->

+# Streams

+According to the Focus theory developed by Professor Manfred Broy A stream is a temporarily ordered sequence of messages (events, signals), which may be finite or infinite.
+The FOCUS[^1] theory is a semantically very well-founded mathematical construction to ensure that distributed and asynchronously or synchronously communicating components can be specified in a compositional style, and repeated refinements and decompositions are possible.
+MontiArc What's created as a practical language in the spirit of FOCUS[^1].

+See literature on Focus below (TODO).

+Technically Streams can be handled like any other kind of expression types.
+They provide an API for their manipulation, and some syntactically special operators, like concatenation (infix: "^^") Or the explicit listing of a stream with its values "<a,b,c>".
+Semantically a stream denotes the temporal order of a sequence of messages which maybe infinite.
+Therefore streams can be very well used in behavioral descriptions of components, for example in Assumption/Guarantee style, but cannot be used as parameters or attributes inside a component.

+How to specify with streams is explained in the literature (TODO).

+Here we explain the syntactic appearance of streams and its different variants.

 # Stream Expressions

-The **Stream Expressions** are domain-specific operations for stream processing.
-Based on the theoretical foundations of FOCUS[^1], this allow modelers to succinctly declare, manipulate, and evaluate streams.
+**Stream Expressions** extend the Expression languages with specific operations for stream processing.
+This allow modelers to succinctly declare, manipulate, and evaluate streams.

 [^1]: Manfred Broy and Ketil Stølen. *Specification and Development of Interactive Systems.
 Focus on Streams, Interfaces and Refinement*.
 Springer Verlag Heidelberg, 2001.

 ## Stream Types and Timing

-MontiArc provides several distinct type constructors to handle different stream [timing](../Timing.md) paradigms:
+MontiArc provides several distinct type constructors to handle different stream [timing](../Timing.md) paradigms.
+This is necessary because, dependent on the level of abstraction, sometimes timing is irrelevant and sometimes timing constraints are very relevant.
+To be able to specify timing constraints, time needs to be made explicit in the stream of elements.
+FOCUS does that in different forms, (1) untimed, (2) restricting streams to provide exactly or at most one message per time slice, or (3) using Ticks as a form of pseudo-message that explicitly models the progress of time Into the next time slice.

-* `Stream<T>`: The base stream type.
+ * `Stream<T>`: The base stream type (a kind of supertype for all streams).
-* `UntimedStream<T>`: A standard stream of elements with no timing semantics.
+ * `UntimedStream<T>`: A standard stream of elements with no explicit timing information.
  * `EventStream<T>`: A timed stream that can include `Tick` elements to denote the end of a time slice.
+      In a time slice there are finitely many messages allowed.
       (This is the default timing if none is specified).
+ * `SyncStream<T>`: A synchronous stream where a time slice contains exactly one message.
+This is why the stream is denoted By the list of messages and the ticks are omitted.
+Please note that semantically `SyncStream` is a subset of `EventStream` even though the syntactic representation is different.
-* `SyncStream<T>`: A synchronous stream where time slices are strictly aligned.
+ * `ToptStream<T>`: A relaxation of the synchronous stream where the message may be optional (so at most one message per time slice).
-* `ToptStream<T>`: A timed optional stream that allows for the explicit absence of values.

 ---